Bishop Cotton School Shimla India

 Founded 28th July 1859

-The official alumni website for the Old Cottonians Association [OCA] of Bishop Cotton School Simla India.
+The alumni website for the Old Cottonians Association [OCA] of Bishop Cotton School Simla India registered and started on 8th of May 2002.

 The OCA was officially started on 13th May 1910 when 17 Old Cottonians assembled in the Freemason’s Hall in Simla.
 However, it is interesting to note that the first gathering of OC’s was in 1878 when 28 old Cottonians attended the First Founder’s Day function ever to be celebrated.
 This was held on the 27th of July as 28th fell on a Sunday.
 These OC’s sat at the High Table for the meal that followed the function.